Last updated August 19, 2020

 Who is eligible and how much does it cost?

-All students currently enrolled in 9 or more credit hours at Morningside College are eligible to receive services from Personal Counseling Services.
+All undergraduate students currently enrolled in 9 or more credit hours at Morningside College are eligible to receive services from Personal Counseling Services.
 Part-time students currently enrolled in fewer than 9 credits are eligible to receive a one-time consultation appointment and referrals.
 The presence of individuals (e.g., spouses, parents, friends, etc.) other than the identified client in counseling sessions will be permitted only for the exclusive purpose of providing necessary therapeutic support to or information about the client.
 Students who are under 18 may be requested to obtain the written permission of a parent or guardian to receive counseling.
 Such students may be seen for an initial consultation appointment without written parental release.

 There is no fee to see the Personal Counselor.
 That's right—it's free.
 Services are voluntary, confidential, and available when classes are in session during the academic year (August through May).